MostAwesomeDude/brismu/5-Set.md

 ## Subsets: {steci}

+One of the two essential relations of set theory is `{cmima}`, which relates sets to their elements.
+Like in some flavors of ZF, in Lojban we cannot forget to *which* set an element belongs.

+Remember, we are using relational logic, and a single set is related to each of its elements. `{da cmima de}` is, for each particular `{de}`, going to be true once for each distinct `{da}`.

 The other essential relation of set theory is `{steci}`, which relates sets to their subsets using [set comprehension](https://en.wikipedia.org/wiki/Set-builder_notation).